 As the National Center for Lesbian Rights articulates “Regardless of whether you are married or in a civil union or comprehensive domestic partnership, NCLR always encourages non-biological and non-adoptive parents to get an adoption or parentage judgment, even if you are named on your child’s birth certificate.”
 Second parent adoption is the most common way that non-biological parents may seek legal parental rights.
 You cannot presume just because you are on the birth certificate that you may have legal parental rights.

 You never want your parental rights to your child to be challenged.
 The only way to ensure your rights in the wake of this administration is to move forward with adoption of your own child.
 This administration is moving quickly to strip parties of rights that were previously taken for granted.

 For assistance with adoption, or for guidance regarding your parental rights speak with one of our Washington State Family Law Attorneys at Elise Buie Family Law Group, PLLC.
-We provide a free consultation to help get you started.
+Contact our office today.